EthanThatOneKid/simple-minecraft-server/README.md

 > How to spin up a Minecraft server for you and your friends for free!

+## Step One 1️⃣

+Clone this repository to your machine.

 ## Java Edition Instructions ☕

 1. Install the latest [java][java_server_download] edition server software.